 Before I started my program at AOMA Graduate School of Integrative Medicine I was fairly typical in that I thought of traditional Chinese medicine (TCM) as being pretty much a case of going to my wonderful acupuncturist, getting needles put in me, and feeling much better afterward.
 In reality, this was a limited perspective at best, because the tradition does in fact rest upon what are referred to as the Five Pillars of Chinese Medicine.
-These treasures are, for their part: acupuncture, herbology, moxibustion (the use of heated herbs for treatment), tui na (bodywork) and qi gong (mindfulness practice).
-If one wishes to expand upon this, nutritional therapy can fit within the rubric of the herbal treatment.
+These treasures are, for their part: acupuncture, herbology, dietary therapy, tui na (bodywork) and qi gong (mindfulness practice).
 And yet, as one becomes more and more familiar with TCM, it becomes more and more clear that many practitioners develop their treatment strategies based on reliance on some of the pillars rather than all of them.
 Needles, of course, are the primary symbol that codes for Chinese medicine in the United States.

 Herbs, on the other hand, can fall by the wayside once one has graduated and left one’s institution, particularly if there isn’t a TCM herbal pharmacy nearby and one hasn’t the space or finances to launch one.
 Some institutions do not require in-depth herbal studies.
 Conversely, if a student is in Texas, which has a stringent herbal board exam that one must pass in order to practice, a graduate might be so worn out by the rigorous studying preceding it that they avoid herbs ever after.
 Studying herbs is grueling.
 It is easy to focus on the grind of memorizing the 300 herbs and the endless number of conditions to treat, the formulas, and the modifications.
 Enough focus on the challenges and one may easily forget that herbs are wondrous–indeed, magical!–and that herbal treatment is an intrinsic aspect of a thorough healthcare strategy.
 (As I finish my program and prepare for board exams, this was where I was headed, anyway).